syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 <img src="Export-to-Excel_images/winui-datagrid-row-style-customization.png" alt="Customizing Row Style based on Data while Exporting to Excel in WinUI DataGrid" width="100%" Height="Auto"/>

-Here, records having the `Country` name as `Mexico` are customized.
+Here, the records having the `Country` name as `Mexico` are customized.

 ### Customize the cells based on Column Name

-You can customize the cells based on `DataGridCellExcelExportOptions.ColumnName` property in the `CellsExportHandler`.
+Customize the cells based on the `DataGridCellExcelExportOptions.ColumnName` property in the `CellsExportHandler`.

 {% tabs %}
 {% highlight c# %}